 iFrame blocks also appear under a content card in one of the feed views in the mobile app experience.

 Email does not support embedded content as webpages do, so iFrames cannot be rendered directly in the body of an email.
-Instead, users will see ‘Embedded content - Click here to view’ if their campaign contains an iFrame.
+Instead, users will be prompted to log in to the member experience to view the iFrame.